 Solubilize the mixture in a 90 °C water bath and immediately filter through a 0.2 μm filter in a biosafety cabinet while hot.
 Filter the stock solution again if it precipitates.
 PVA solution can be stored at room temperature for 3 months.

-In a Falcon tube, add one part HCl to eight parts PVA.
+In a 15 mL tube, add one part HCl to eight parts PVA.
 Invert the tube carefully a few times to mix.

 Pour 2 mL of the mixed solution into a 35mm petri dish and immerse submerge a clean, preprocessed coverslip into the liquid, taking care that the coverslips do not stick to the bottom.
 Incubate at room temperature for 5 min on a shaker.